Kautenja/UIBankPayoutFlow/README.md

 ```

 Once carthage finishes downloading and building the dependencies open
-[UIBankPayoutFlow.xcodeproj][] and build the project to ensure the
+[BankPayoutFlow.xcodeproj][] and build the project to ensure the
 dependency installation went smoothly

-[UIBankPayoutFlow.xcodeproj]: ./UIBankPayoutFlow.xcodeproj
+[BankPayoutFlow.xcodeproj]: ./BankPayoutFlow.xcodeproj

 ## Deployment